 In order to support any crypto asset, a variety of front and back-end technical and development work is required to implement our wallet, custody, trading, and other solutions for our customers, and to integrate such supported crypto asset with our existing technical infrastructure.
 For certain crypto assets, a significant amount of development work is required and there is no guarantee that we will be able to support successfully any existing or future crypto asset.
-In addition, such integration may introduce software errors or weaknesses into our cryptocurrency marketplace or exchanges, or NFT marketplace, including our existing infrastructure.
-Even if such integration is initially successful, any number of technical changes, software upgrades, soft or hard forks, cybersecurity incidents, or other changes to the underlying blockchain network may occur from time to time, causing incompatibility, technical issues, disruptions, or security weaknesses to our cryptocurrency marketplace or exchanges, or NFT marketplace.
-If we are unable to identify, troubleshoot and resolve any such issues successfully, we may no longer be able to support such crypto asset, our customers' assets may be frozen or lost, the security of our hot, warm, or cold wallets may be compromised, and our cryptocurrency marketplace or exchanges, or NFT marketplace and technical infrastructure may be affected, all of which could adversely impact our business.
+In addition, such integration may introduce software errors or weaknesses into our cryptocurrency exchanges or NFT marketplace, including our existing infrastructure.
+Even if such integration is initially successful, any number of technical changes, software upgrades, soft or hard forks, cybersecurity incidents, or other changes to the underlying blockchain network may occur from time to time, causing incompatibility, technical issues, disruptions, or security weaknesses to our cryptocurrency exchanges or NFT marketplace, includies our erysolve any such issues successfully, we may no longer be able to support such crypto asset, our customers' assets may be frozen or lost, the security of our hot, warm, or cold wallets may be compromised, and our cryptocurrency exchanges, NFT marketplace and technical infrastructure may be affected, all of which could adversely impact our business.